-- Depending on the software development methodology, you might already have many regular meetings, a ticket system, and a ticket board that structures the daily work and monitors the output of the team.
+- Depending on the software development methodology, you might already have many regular meetings, a ticket system, and a ticket board that structures the daily work and monitors the team’s output.

 - Embrace Written and Asynchronous Communication.
-When leading a remote team, you have to revisit the way you deliver information.
+When leading a remote team, you have to revisit how you deliver information.
 This ensures that all workers (if remote or not) are equally informed and have access to the same information.
 Here is what you have to do:

 - Focus on asynchronous communication.
-Working remotely enables your reports to work more focused and having longer stretches of uninterrupted times.
-That is great and we should foster this by relying on asynchronous communication so they can read updates or answer questions on their schedule and don’t miss anything if they are sick or on vacation.
+Working remotely enables your reports to work more focused and have longer stretches of uninterrupted time.
+That is great, and we should foster this by relying on asynchronous communication so they can read updates or answer questions on their schedule and don’t miss anything if they are sick or on vacation.
 Another concrete action is to turn status update meetings into mails.
-Moreover, you, as a manager, should not rely on chat or the daily standup for delivering updates to the team.
+Moreover, as a manager, you should not rely on chat or the daily stand-up to deliver updates to the team.
 Instead, use mails.

 - Further information can be found in my blog post about uninterrupted time at work.
 In this post, I also cover a chance in culture and mindset within the company that is required to make remote work successful.

 - Socializing.
 Socializing is always important for building a team but needs even more attention when it comes to remote teams as you miss all the little opportunities for socializing that you have in an office (like the chat at the coffee machine or during lunch).
 Hence, you have to think about having more face-to-face time and time for socializing within your team.
-Some actions are on-site team events, social eating, and dedicated meetings for socializing within the work time (we call that “Kaffeeklatsch” or “Fika”).
+Some actions are on-site team events, social eating, and dedicated meetings for socializing during the work time (we call that “Kaffeeklatsch”, “Fika”, Coffee Time).
 You should also take your time to talk about not work-related topics in your regular 1-1s.
-Remote pair programming has also the added value of socializing.
+Remote pair programming also has the added value of socializing.

 - Writing Job Descriptions.
 A good job description describes the role, the company, and the working environment in an honest but attractive way.
 Remember: You are also applying for candidates.
-Start to think about the hard and soft skills that are relevant for the role.
-Next, describe briefly the tech stack, tools, architecture, the working environment, your methodology, and mindset.
+Start to think about the hard and soft skills relevant to the role.
+Next, describe briefly the tech stack, tools, architecture, the working environment, methodology, and mindset.
 That’s what most devs are interesting in.
-And finally, point out the benefits that your company has to offer for the candidate.
+Moreover, point out the benefits that your company offers for the candidate.
 What are your unique selling points?
 Why should the candidate apply?
 And finally, list the steps of the interview process.

-I took the idea of a Skill Tree from James Stanier’s great book “Become an Effective Software Engineering Manager” and applied it to people management and what I believe are important skills for a manager.
+I took the idea of a Skill Tree from James Stanier’s great book “Become an Effective Software Engineering Manager”.
+I applied it to people management and what I believe are important skills for a manager.